UAlbany-ECE-Design-Lab/Extended-Reality/README.md

 Two main target courses are: 1) Introduction to Circuits and 2) Introduction to Digital Circuits.
 Tasks for this project include developing initial requirement analysis and hardware/software requirements to build these applications.
-It will involve using some AR/VR equipment and AR/VR development suite for iPhone/android This will require 3D modelling and associated geometric methods as well as coding skills in iOS and Android.
+It will involve using some AR/VR equipment and AR/VR development suite for iPhone/android This will require 3D modeling and associated geometric methods as well as coding skills in iOS and Android.
 For introductory reference: https://www.youtube.com/watch?v=rmLng9xsdpw&t=29s and https://library.educause.edu/topics/teaching-and-learning/extended-reality-xr

 //Template